Powder coating on glass: Coverage for different shapes and dimensions

-Colors and Textures
+Colors and textures

 Glass will accept an almost limitless number of powder coated colors.
 Different textures and even metallics can also be applied.
 Professionals in this field have been able to achieve satisfactory silk screen printing and pad printing on the powder coated glass substrate, including in the case of difficult cylindrical shapes.
 Glass items compatible with powder coating include bottles and containers, decorative pieces, dinnerware, picture frames and more.

-Powder Coating as Green Technology
+Powder coating as green technology

 Powder coating is considered to be an environmentally-friendly application.
 Unlike solvent-based wet paint systems, the process uses no volatile organic compounds (VOCs).
 In addition, there is no release of chemicals into the air through evaporation, and over-sprayed powder is recoverable and easily and safely disposable.